nhsconnect/gpconnect/pages/accessrecord_documents/foundations_use_case_find_a_patient.md

   - `contact` with the patient's contacts - see [Patient.contact population](development_fhir_resource_guidance.html#patientcontact) for further details
   - `registrationDetails.preferredBranchSurgery` with a reference to a `Location` resource representing the patient's preferred branch surgery (see [Branch surgeries](development_branch_surgeries.html) for more details)
   - `nhsCommunication` with the patient's language information, where available
-  - `managingOrganization` Note: this is the current organisation, as addressed by ODS code in the base URL, and NOT the patient's registered practice which may be different
+  - `managingOrganization` Note: this is the current organisation, as addressed by ODS code in the base URL, and NOT the patient's registered practice, which may be different

-- SHALL meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all fields where data is available, excluding those listed below
+- **SHALL** meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all fields where data is available, excluding those listed below

-- SHALL NOT populate the following fields:
+- **SHALL NOT** populate the following fields:
   - `ethnicCategory`
   - `religiousAffiliation`
   - `patient-cadavericDonor`